thycotic/privman-docs/install/mac-kexts.md

 ## Effect on Privilege Manager Customers by Apple Deprecating Kernel Extensions in macOS

 In 2019, Apple announced the deprecation of kernel extensions (KEXTS) in a future OS upgrade and that System Extensions should be used instead.
-Beginning in macOS 10.15.4, the use of kernel extensions will trigger a notification that the software using this type of extension includes a deprecated API and an alternative should be provided by the vendor.
+Beginning in macOS 10.15.4, the use of kernel extensions will trigger a notification that software using this type of extension includes a deprecated API and an alternative should be provided by the vendor.

 You may see this popup: